jxxcarlson/minilatex-b/README.md

 # MiniLaTeX B

-MiniLaTeX B is an experimental new version of the MiniLaTeX compiler.
-In `./app/Main.elm` there is a a driver app for the conpiler, which is found in `./src`.
+MiniLaTeX B is an experimental version of the MiniLaTeX compiler.
+In `./app/Main.elm` there is a driver app for the compiler.
+See`./src` for the latter.